hj245668/play/README.md

 # play
-This place is just for fun and play
+This place is just for fun and play /n

+MLrandom6.ipynb ~ random generating 6 codes \n
+                  accumulating codes in used_code_NLS2.txt